liferay/liferay-central-test-2/readme/7.1/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Moved Captcha Portal Properties to OSGi Configuration
+### Moved CAPTCHA Portal Properties to OSGi Configuration
 - **Date:** 2017-Feb-13
 - **JIRA Ticket:** LPS-67830

 #### What changed?

-The captcha properties have been moved from portal.properties and Server Administration to an OSGi configuration named `CaptchaConfiguration.java` in the `captcha-api` module.
+The CAPTCHA properties have been moved from `portal.properties` and Server Administration to an OSGi configuration named `CaptchaConfiguration.java` in the `captcha-api` module.

 #### Who is affected?